archid-protocol/archid-docs/docs/contracts/registration.md

 use cosmwasm_std::{
     Deps, Env, to_binary, QueryRequest, Response, WasmQuery, };
-use crate::msg::SomeQueryMsg; // Your custom msg type use crate::archid_registry;
+use crate::msg::SomeQueryMsg; // Your msg type
+use crate::archid_registry;

 pub fn some_query_fn(